HFA Corporate and Financial Governance

 - a 'balance sheet, which shows the value of everything the company owns, owes and is owed on the last day of the financial year;

 - a 'profit and loss account', which shows the company's sales, running costs, and the profit or loss it has made over the financial year;

 - a director's report

-The HFA shall have a Finance Policies and Procedures Manual covering its day-to-day operations.
-The list of delegated authorities is prepared and maintained by the Financial Controller, approved by the Chief Executive and Chairman and acknowledged by all employees.
+The HFA shall have a Finance Policies and Procedures Manual covering its day-to-day operations and activities.
+The delegated authorities' list is prepared and maintained by the Financial Controller, approved by the Chief Executive and Chairman, and acknowledged by all employees.